Key 2012 Goals

-• Complete tax foreclosure auction for eighth consecutive year, with delinquent parcels from 2009, keeping with new annual schedule of tax foreclosures.
+• Complete tax foreclosure auction for ninth consecutive year, with delinquent parcels from 2010, keeping with new annual schedule of tax foreclosures.
 Maintaining an annual schedule will bring in consistent revenues each year instead of sporadically every few years.

 • Implement a new tax collection system that will be more user friendly, more efficient along with enhanced capabilities like accepting credit card payments and posting paid tax bills online for the taxpayers of Genesee County to view.